KalinToshev/Websites/Barber Shhop Fonchi/README.md

-this is a barbershop website.
+This is a barbershop website.
 The technologies used are: semantic HTML5, CSS3, JavaScript.
 Clean code with no frameworks used.